grantae/makefiles/README.md

 makefiles
 =========

+(Currently only a single Makefile; more in the future.)

-A Makefile for building single-target, general-purpose C++ projects.
+A Makefile for building single-target C++ projects.

 Features
 --------